Stretch Therapy Teacher Intensive Program

 All contents of Study Guide 2 is video.
 Links to all material will be provided, as part of the workshop package.
 We suggest watching and following along the first viewing, then a second viewing with the audio turned off, where you are thinking about the essential cueing aspect.
 How have the results in your body been created, and what words would you use to recreate these in your students’ bodies?
 If you can’t remember, watch that section again listening to the audio: this is where the Cues are found.
 Assuming two viewings, one at normal speed and one ‘stop–start’, time to complete will be around 10 hours.

 Following this review, Study Guide 2 requires that attendees write shorthand (dot point style) suitable exercise cues to each of the still images representing the exercises.
-Estimated time to complete study guide 2 is about four hours.
+Estimated time to complete study guide 2 is about five hours.

 The big picture